 b.
-Each site tested against the hemispherical anvil shall be tested in two impacts according to the values in the impact velocity table adjusted for the mass of the head form assembly.
+Hemispherical Anvil: Each site tested against the hemispherical anvil shall be tested in two impacts according to the 1st and 2nd values specified in the impact velocity table adjusted for the mass of the head form assembly.
 No site shall be subject to the third impact for this anvil.

 c.
-Each site tested against the edge anvil shall be tested in a single impact according to the values in the impact velocity table adjusted for the mass of the head form assembly.
+Each site tested against the edge anvil shall be tested in a single impact according to the 1st value specified in the impact velocity table adjusted for the mass of the head form assembly.
 No site shall be subjected to the second or third impact for this anvil.

 d.
-Each site tested against the roll bar anvil shall be tested in three impacts impact according to the values in the impact velocity table adjusted for the mass of the head form assembly.
+Each site tested against the roll bar anvil shall be tested in three impacts according to the 1st, 2nd and 3rd values specified in the impact velocity table adjusted for the mass of the head form assembly.